 In late 2018, I launched The Daring Kind podcast.
 I wanted an outlet to speak to brave entrepreneurs, coaches and professionals who were living in alignment with their personal missions.

-There’s no one-size-fits-all approach to leaving your comfort zone.
-If you are someone who struggles with anxiety, it’s about taking small incremental steps toward your personal mission through daily dares.
-I’m a recovering perfectionist so I struggle with anxiety.
+There’s no one-size-fits-all approach to becoming comfortable with being uncomfortable.
+If you are someone who struggles with anxiety, this might mean taking small incremental steps toward your personal mission through daily dares.
+I’m a recovering perfectionist, so I struggle with anxiety.
 This is my approach.
 For others, it might look more like leaps.

 Shyam K. Iyer